etonotieno/Journal-App/README.md

 their thoughts and feelings.

 # Project set up
-* You need to have Android Studio 3.2 Beta to build the project.
+* The project was built using Android Studio 3.3 Canary
 * Clone the repository or download the ZIP folder.
 * Open Android Studio and choose Open an existing project if you cloned the repo.
 If you downloaded the ZIP folder then first extract it and import the project.